Select a Category

 With so many different styles of footwear out there, one important feature of any little girls shoes is the fastening.
 There are so many types to choose from.
 The more popular types are as follows:

 Girls lace-up shoes are the best in terms of flexibility when fitting as they can be tightened as required.
-The downside to lace-ups is that they can take a while to re-adjust and fasten once on, not always an easy task with a wriggly toddler!
+The downside to lace-ups is that they can take a while to re-adjust and fasten once on, not always an easy task with a wriggly infant!
 Lace-ups are better for older children who can tie their own laces.

-Buckle fastenings come somewhere between the simplicity of Velcro and the flexibility of laces.
+Buckle fastenings come somewhere between the simplicity of easy fastening and the flexibility of laces.
 They are fairly easy to fasten and also offer some level of adjustment.
 When buying shoes with buckles for your girl, it’s important to check that they won’t cause any irritation first and foremost.
 Check to see where the buckle will sit on the foot, if it’s likely to come into contact with the ankle bone, it can cause sores.
 If the holes for the buckles aren’t a suitable fit or the shoe has stretched over time, it can be hard to adjust without modifying the shoe, which is something we wouldn’t recommend.

 Slip-on shoes are designed to do just that, slip on and off the foot.
 Girls slip on shoes are most often elasticated around the cuff to make it easier and to some extent, give a small amount of flexibility in the fitting of the shoe.
 The downside however, is that there is little opportunity to adjust the shoe for growth and it’s easier for children to get blisters and sores if not fitted correctly.